 - Which teams should participate in the accelerator?

-Include the leaders who shape the economics picture: product, finance, analytics, monetization, and support, along with teams closest to the GenAI-enabled products whose performance and value need clearer visibility. - How much time should leaders and working teams expect to commit?
+Include product, finance, analytics, technology, strategy, and portfolio leaders. - How much time should leaders and working teams expect to commit?

 - What changes when Integrated Product Economics Analytics readiness improves?